Diffusion of turbulence following both stable and unstable step stratification perturbations: Results

-In fact, that a different level of entrainment is related to different efficiencies of the transport of any physical quantities can also be appreciated by observing the kinetic energy flux, shown in Fig. \ref{fig:fluxVel}, and the passive scalar flux, shown in Fig. \ref{fig:fluxes-active-passive-scalars}.
-Compared to neutral case, the presence stable or unstable stratification produce an initial reduction/increase of the energy flux respectively, with a maximum flux always positioned around $x_3/\delta = 1$, see Fig. \ref{fig:fluxVel}.
-In case of stable stratification, the flux decreases until it reaches a very low value.
-It can be then observed the formation of two fluxes, according to the experimental results of \cite{jw94}.
-The first one, located below the pit at $x_3/\delta=-1$, is positive (upward flux), and the second one, located above the pit, in between $x_3/\delta=1$ $3$ is negative (downward flow) -- see figures \ref{fig:thicknesses}, panel (c) and \ref{fig:fluxVel}(c).
-For the time evolution of integral value of the flux in the layer see panel (d) \ref{fig:thicknesses}, the minimum value of 0.025 for the stable case with \fr$=4.2$ must be noticed.
+{The fact that a different level of entrainment is related to different efficiencies of the transport of any physical quantity can also be appreciated by observing the kinetic energy flux shown in Fig. \ref{fig:fluxVel}, and the passive scalar flux shown in Fig. \ref{fig:fluxes-active-passive-scalars}.
+Compared to a neutral case, the presence of stable or unstable stratification produces an initial reduction/increase in the energy flux, respectively, with a maximum flux always positioned around $x_3/\delta = 1$, see Fig. \ref{fig:fluxVel}.
+In the case of stable stratification, the flux decreases until it reaches a very low value.
+The formation of two fluxes can then be observed, according to the experimental results of \cite{jw94}.
+The first one, which is located below the pit at $x_3/\delta=-1$, is positive (upward flux), and the second one, which is located above the pit, in between $x_3/\delta=1$ $3$, is negative (downward flow) -- see Figure \ref{fig:thicknesses}(c) and Figure \ref{fig:fluxVel}(c).
+A minimum value of 0.025 for the stable case with \fr$=4.2$ can be noted for the time evolution of the integral value of the flux in the layer, see, Figure \ref{fig:thicknesses}, panel (d).
 The ratio between the two fluxes is around 0.25 for \fr=4.2.
-In between these two, no mean flux is present: this mean that the energy tends to accumulate at the pit edge without being able to cross it, thus bounding the mixing thickness to a fixed width.
-In particular, compare panel (a) of figure 17 of JW with the temporal sequence of panels a, b, c of our Fig. \ref{fig:fluxVel} which both show the reduction and inversion of the flow of kinetic energy in the case of large stable stratification.
-Also the trend in panels (b, c) of figure 17 in JW shows a substantial agreement between the derivative of the energy flow along the vertical and the trend of our flow for \fr$ = 69.2 and 4.2$ at the end of the transient.
-In case of unstable stratification, while the flux maximum located at $x_3/\delta=1$ keeps growing, it can be observed the formation of a secondary negative flux located near $x_3/\delta=-1$.
-In that case, the energy is spread from the peak sublayer to the external homogeneous vapor cloudy region, promoting the mixing layer thickening.
+No mean flux is present in between these two fluxes: this means that the energy tends to accumulate at the pit edge without being able to cross it, thus limiting the mixing thickness to a fixed width.
+In particular, if panel (a) in Figure 17 of JW is compared with the temporal sequence of panels a, b, c in our Fig. \ref{fig:fluxVel}, it can be seen that both show a reduction and inversion of the kinetic energy flow in the case of large stable stratification.
+The trend in panels (b, c) in Figure 17 in JW also shows a substantial agreement between the derivative of the energy flow along the vertical and the trend of our flow for \fr = 69.2 and 4.2 at the end of the transient.
+In the case of unstable stratification, although the maximum flux located at $x_3/\delta=1$ keeps growing, the formation of a secondary negative flux, located near $x_3/\delta=-1$, can be observed.
+In this case, the energy is spread from the peak sublayer to the external homogeneous vapor cloudy region, thereby promoting mixing layer thickening.}